Beach Too Sandy, Bryan Too Breaky

 That's true.

 Lost chicken.
-I think the raccoon and the chicken might have signed up.
+I think the raccoon and the chicken might have seen it.

 There has to be a correlation or a connection there.
 Yeah.